Norm Van Brocklin: Philadelphia Eagles

 During his twelve-year career, Van Brocklin played on two NFL championship teams: the 1951 Los Angeles Rams and the 1960 Philadelphia Eagles.
 Following the latter triumph, he retired.
 As it turned out, the Eagles were the only team to defeat the Packers in a playoff game during Vince Lombardi's tenure as Green Bay's head coach.
 Van Brocklin led the NFL in passing three times and in punting twice.
 On nine occasions, he was selected to the Pro Bowl.
+He was a first team All-Pro for the 1960 season.